ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In the following, we outline some alternative processing, which occur when the provisioned access token or the established OSCORE Security Context for various reasons is no longer available or sufficient.
 In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the case discussed above.

 1. C may be required to re-POST the access token, since RS may have deleted a stored access token (and associated OSCORE Security Context) at any time, for example due to all storage space being consumed.
-This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, especially as an "AS Request Creation Hints" message (see {{Section 5.3 of I-D.ietf-ace-oauth-authz}}.
+This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, especially as an "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}.

 2. C may be posting the first access token in a new series, e.g., because the old access token expired and thus its series terminated.